HuMingLab/MAPS2.0/README.md

   * Location of MACS2 peaks
 * organism
   * either mm10, hg19 or hg38, depending on which chromosome you use.
 Important for genomic features file.
 Also selecting this defines the number of chromosomes (19 for mouse, 22 for human).
+* chromap_loc
+  * Chromap installation path on system.
+* bwa_index_fa
+  * Reference.
+Set to path to chromap reference genome
 * bwa_index
-  * index of bwa.
-Set to path to bwa indexed genome
+  * index of reference.
+Set to path to chromap indexed genome
 * bin_size
   * resolution.
 Usually 5000 or 10000.
 * binning_range